I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 10. "Casino Royale" Was the First James Bond Book

 Fleming’s first James Bond novel Casino Royale was written at Goldeneye in 1952 and published in 1953.
-Every successive Bond book was penned at Goldeneye.
+He penned every successive Bond book at Goldeneye.

 11. Origin of James Bond Name